 Travel time from Houlton: 3 hours

-What you should know about your rafting trip!
+What you should know about your overnight rafting trip!

 •Bring sunscreen, sun hat,you will be on the river for several hours.

-•Your trip includes 4 meal starting with lunch on the first day and ending with lunch on the 2nd,: let us if you have any special needs or allergies.
+•Your trip includes 4 meals starting with lunch on the first day and ending with lunch on the 2nd,: Please make us aware if you have any special needs or allergies.

-•If you wear wear glasses something to hold them on.
+•If you wear wear glasses you will need something to hold them on.
 We sell eye glass straps.

 •You will get wet!